Landy Scott: Life

 Scott was born in the small town of Oconto, Wisconsin, in the northwoods of Wisconsin.
 His father, George, was a lumberjack.
 His family moved to Milwaukee in southern Wisconsin at the age of five.
-Landy’s dream of becoming a race driver began as a member of Wally Zale's pit crew.
+Landy's dream of becoming a race driver began as a member of Wally Zale's pit crew.
 The Japanese had other plans and on December 7, 1941, they attacked of Pearl Harbor.
 Days later, Landy was a soldier in the United States Army Air Forces.
 After World War II, Landy took his military mustering out pay and bought his first Midget race car.
 Landy, a virtual unknown competed against the nation's greatest racing stars of the 1940s and 1950s.
 Landy drove his #17 midget racer, powered by an unconventional Studebaker engine, on a shoestring budget to victories on oval dirt tracks everywhere.

 Over a two-year span (1947–1948) Landy won an incredible twenty feature races, with fourteen second-place finishes and twelve thirds.
 Landy also won 33 heat races and semi-features.
 All totaled, Landy had 151 top 3 finishes over that two-year period.
 In 1947 Landy won an incredible six (6) consecutive Feature races, a Badger Midget Racing record that still stands today (August 2020).

 Landy's career highlight was winning the Badger Midget Auto Racing Association's (BMARA) 1947 Championship and eventually becoming the president of BMARA.

-Landy's famous #17 Studebaker powered Kurtis Kraft Midget Race Car, beautifully restored by Dave Rumsey (Holland, MI), is now back in the Scott Family where it has won the following awards on the car show circuit:
+Landy's #17 Studebaker powered Kurtis Kraft Midget Race Car, restored by Dave Rumsey (Holland, MI), is now back in the Scott Family where it has won the following awards on the car show circuit: